-As is becoming clear in the Japanese case, once reprocessing is sanctioned, the world is confronted with large flows of recovered plutonium and plutonium stockpiles.
+As is becoming clear in both Russia, Japan and France, once reprocessing is sanctioned, the world is confronted with large flows of recovered plutonium and plutonium stockpiles.
 With a plutonium breeder economy the quantity of plutonium involved is staggering.
-The 280 Mw_e Monju requires 1.4 MT of fissile plutonium (Pu_t) for its initial core and 0.5 MT Pu_t annually thereafter.
-The 350 Mw_e CRBR in the U.S. was to have been loaded with 1.7 MT of plutonium (86% Pu-239), about the same Pu_t inventory as Monju.72 The average
+The 280 Mw_e Monju in Japan requires 1.4 MT of fissile plutonium (Pu_f) for its initial core and 0.5 MT Pu_f annually thereafter.
+The 350 Mw_e CRBR in the U.S. was to have been loaded with 1.7 MT of plutonium (86% Pu-239), about the same Pu_f inventory as Monju.74 The average annual fuel cycle requirements for CRBR are shown in Figure 2.